Skip to main content

 The advisory committee will determine if the student has passed the exam, passed pending modifications to the thesis proposal or did not pass the exam.

-• If the student did not pass the exam, he/she may be granted an opportunity to take a second exam.
+• If the student did not pass the exam, they may be granted an opportunity to take a second exam.
 This is determined in consultation with the advisor, program director and the Senior Associate Dean for Graduate Education and Postdoctoral Affairs.

 *As a result of unusual circumstances, the advisory committee may determine that although the student has passed the qualifying exam, the student should not be admitted to candidacy for the doctoral degree.
 The student’s program of study would be terminated at this point.
 A terminal Master’s degree would be earned.